ankitmohanty18/100DaysOfCode/README.md

 <li><b>Day 40: Sep 22,2022</b>

-✅ Learning React on FreeCodeCamp (19/47)
+✅  Learnt about Proptypes , Default Props and Overriding Default Props in React on FreeCodeCamp

 </body>